-A useful snapshot of the firm, this should be your first port of call as it allows you to identify quickly and easily whether this practice is a place you could imagine training.
+A useful snapshot of the firm, this should be your first port of call as it allows you to identify quickly and easily whether this firm is a place you can imagine training.

-Before you begin the next step and leave LCN for the firm's own website, see if its LCN entry contains any additional features such as:
+Before you begin the next step and leave LCN for the firm's own website, see whether its LCN entry contains any additional features such as:

-These will be located in the tabs on the firm's basic entry; a good example is Shoosmiths’ profile, which contains all of the above.
+These will be located in the tabs on the firm's basic entry; a good example is Shoosmiths’ profile, which contains most of the above.